Cookies on the Gambling Commission website

 • if the loan involves crypto assets.

-You must upload a signed copy of the loan agreement when reporting this event.
+You must upload a signed copy of the loan agreement or contract, if any, when reporting this event.

 All key events are to be reported to us via the key event part of the eServices digital service (opens in new tab) on our website.
 You must select the following type when entering this key event on eServices: